madScientist10/aris_assignment_EAI/README.md

 -----
 In case you wish to run the notebook:
 - To run from scratch, simply run debate_model.ipynb.
 It will run the initial evaluations, fine-tuning, and proceed to solve the GSM8K with the proposed debate/collaboration methodology.
 An HF token to upload those models to HF is required.
-- The debate model will use the original models instead of the fine-tuned ones due to better performance, since fine-tuning was very short and performance did not improve, as mentioned in notes below.
+- , since fine-tuning was very short and performance did not improve, as mentioned in notes below.
 - To run the debate model, simply load the libraries at the beginning of the notebook, and then run the last two cells.